 - Figure out where you want to work and make a list of companies that are exciting to you

-- Prepare for your PM interview and get the job
+- Prepare for your PM interviews, and learn how you’ll be evaluated

 1. Learn about product management